Current Projects

 Supported by the David M. Rudolph Fund

 Dr. Wilson aims to find new drug treatments for patients with DYT-TOR1A dystonia.
 Using fly models with the same genetic mutation, she will test medications used for other disorders to see if they positively impact the dystonia symptoms.
-She hopes this will facilitate further therapetutic options for dystonia patients.
+She hopes this will facilitate further therapeutic options for dystonia patients.